boywhocodes/OkSuited/docs/README.md

 * MVP

-OnBelay is a web application inspired by OKCupid built using Ruby on Rails and React/Redux.
+Ok Suitedis a web application inspired by OKCupid built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

- Hosting on Heroku
- New account creation, login, and guest/demo login Browse and search other users by location and ‘looking for’ Messaging
- Personality questions
- Match percentages based on question answers Production README
- Bonus: add likes
- Bonus: block or hide other users
- Bonus: mark importance of questions and weight accordingly in % match

- OKCatfish is a web application inspired by OKCupid that will be built using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at the very least, satisfy the following criteria:

   1. Hosting on Heroku